 No, you cannot ask a prospective employee if they have had any previous WorkCover claims.
 However, you can enquire about any injuries or medical conditions that may affect their ability to work.

 You are not legally required to disclose your chronic illness or disability to your employer unless it will affect your ability to perform the job duties or the health and safety of another person at work.
-You have the right to privacy if you choose to share medical information with your employer.
+You have the right to privacy if you choose to share medical information related to job requirements with your employer

-No, an employer in Queensland, Australia, cannot access an employee’s workers’ compensation history without their consent.
+No, an employer in Queensland, Australia, cannot have direct access to an employee’s workers’ compensation history without their consent.